wavemotion-dave/A5200DS/readme.md

 locations it can be: /roms/bios or /data/bios) to use this emulator properly (there is a built-in open-source replacement BIOS which will work for some games but doesn't have full compatibilty so it is still strongly recommended you use 5200.bin).
-A quick search on atariage website will help you about that.
+A quick search on google will help you about that.
-Do not ask me about such files, I don't have them.
+Do not ask me about such files - you will be ignored.

 Copyright :
 -----------------------